The No-knead Bread You Need

 I love bread.
 I love all types of bread.
 I especially love a good loaf of artisan bread: crusty on the outside and chewy on the inside.
 Add a cast-iron dutch oven into the mix, and I'm in heaven.
 The best thing about this recipe is that you can really make it what you want.
 I've used whole wheat flour and added sunflower seeds.
-I've used 3 or 4 different Well Seasoned Table Sea Salts.
+I've used 3 or 4 different Well Seasoned Table Sea Salts or Seasonings.
 You simply can't take a wrong turn.
-My only words of caution are be wary of the constancy of the dough.
+My only words of caution are be wary of the consistency of the dough.
 Too watery and it won't rise.
-The dough should be goopey (yes, that is the technical term) but still hold together in a ball.
+The dough should be goopy (yes, that is the technical term) but still hold together in a ball.

-- In a large bowl mix flour, WST sea salt, rosemary and yeast together.
+In a large bowl mix flour, Triple Mushroom Sea Salt, rosemary and yeast together.
 Mix in the water and use a spatula to blend until well combined.
-Again, Make sure the dough is sticky but not watery.
+Again, make sure the dough is sticky but not watery.
 I like to add my water a little at a time to make sure it is just right.

-- Dust your hands with flour and sprinkle some over the top of the dough in the bowl.
-With your floured fingers (say that 5 times fast) separate the dough from the sides of the bowl and form into a ball.
+Dust your hands with flour and sprinkle some over the top of the dough in the bowl.
+With your floured fingers, separate the dough from the sides of the bowl and form into a ball.
 This is a no knead recipe, but you may have to fold it a couple times to get it to form the shape you want.
 Place the dough into the bottom of your Dutch Oven.

 Bake for 30 minutes with the lid on, then remove the lid and bake another 15-20 minutes until the bread is golden brown.

 Remove from the oven and allow to cool.